Easy Rose Cupcakes

 Step 4

+Add a small amount of the melted chocolate into the bottom of each rose cavity first.
+This step adds a base layer of chocolate, which helps the rose release easier when set.
 Press the candy covered buttercream straight into the rose mold.
 Wiggle it around a little, so that the candy pushes up the sides to the edges of the mold.
 This should also eliminate any air bubbles.
 Repeat this step with the remaining cupcakes.

 Step 5 - Easy Rose Cupcakes